jefflovell/paoloPerrottaGitTutorial/README.md

 # paoloPerrottaGitTutorial
-Plural Sight introduction to Git course by Paolo Perrotta
+Plural Sight introduction to Git course by Paolo Perrotta a